 Without further ado, in no particular order, here are the Top 10 Celebrity P@ssholes of 2016:

 Think Drake, Katy Perry, and the other celebrity OurMine victims had the biggest password fail of the year?
-Vote for them as the #1 P@sshole of the Year!
-Click here to cast your vote!
+Let us know why in the comments below!

-If you think the leaders of some of the biggest tech companies had the biggest password fail of the year, vote for them as the #1 P@ssholes of 2016!
-Click here to cast your vote!
+If you think the leaders of some of the biggest tech companies had the biggest password fail of the year, let us know why in the comments below!

-If you think Kylie Jenner’s password fail should be a trending topic on Twitter, vote for her as the #1 P@sshole of 2016!
-Click here to cast your vote!
+If you think Kylie Jenner’s password fail should be a trending topic on Twitter, let us know why in the comments below!

 Think the NFL really fumbled the ball with their social media passwords?
-Click here to vote for the NFL as the #1 P@sshole of 2016!
+Let us know why in the comments below!

-If you’d like to give these popular websites a thumb down for their massive data breaches, click here to vote for them as the #1 Passholes of 2016!
+If you’d like to give these popular websites a thumb down for their massive data breaches, let us know why in the comments below!

 Think Harry Style’s passwords went in the wrong direction this year?
-Make him the No. 1 P@sshole of 2016!
-Click here to cast your vote.
+Let us know your thoughts in the comments below!

-If you think Tom Hiddleston’s social media debut was swiftly overshadowed by hackers, click here to vote for him as the No. 1 Passhole of 2016!
+If you think Tom Hiddleston’s social media debut was swiftly overshadowed by hackers, tell us why in the comments section below.

 Do you agree that Jack doesn’t know jack about password security?
-Then vote for him as the No. 1 P@sshole of 2016!
-Click here to vote now!
+Share your thoughts with us in the comments below.

 Although we’re having a bit of fun recapping the password blunders of celebrities and organizations, each and every one of us has a story about seriously struggling with memorizing and/or managing our passwords at some point or another.
 Celebrities–like the rest of us–also must deal with a broken system that demands imperfect human beings to meticulously manage passwords for every online banking, social media, email, and dozens of other online accounts we have.